Cloud gaming has potential, but its execution isn’t a breeze

-It’s been awhile since OnLive came out of stealth in 2009 and promised to disrupt the game consoles with a revolutionary cloud-gaming service, where games could be computed in data centers rather than on a user’s machine.
+It’s been awhile since OnLive came out of stealth in 2009 and promised to disrupt the game consoles with a revolutionary cloud-gaming service, where remote data centers could compute the games rather than a user’s machine.

-That rosy future quite happen, and OnLive’s assets were acquired by Sony in 2015 and the service shut down.
+That rosy future didn’t quite happen, and Sony acquired OnLive’s assets in 2015 and shut the service down.
 But the promise of disruption is still out there.

 We talked about the future of cloud gaming at a breakfast sponsored by Akamai during the recent Electronic Entertainment Expo (E3).
 Just as movie and music services have moved to the cloud, companies such as Sony (via PlayStation Now), Blade via its Shadow, and others have begun offering games that are served and played via cloud services.
-The games are processed in distant data centers and images are passed down as video to players, who interact with the content without downloading the games first.
+Distant data centers process the games and images are passed down as video to players, who interact with the content without downloading the games first.

 Gamers haven’t yet flocked to these services, but cloud delivery is getting more efficient, and services such as 5G routers could make the technology work better.
 Our speakers included Jacob Navok, CEO of Genvid Technologies; Chris Early, vice president of partnerships and revenue at Ubisoft; Nelson Rodriguez, head of media partnerships at Akamai; and Doki Tops, CEO of Utomik, which has 800 games available via progressive downloading.